 Although I was gratified to see this anti-racism message in the boutique’s window, I had questions about its display.
 Were the proprietors really endeavoring to aid people with a purpose to think bigger to help improve humanity?
 Or were they making a serious issue a commodity solely for an immediate profit?
 After all, they are in the business of selling clothing, and the currency of what is fashionable and cool can be cyclical and fleeting.

 A T-shirt with a socio-political statement is not new.
 Though lately, T-shirts and scarves have been showing up in fashion strategies to sell particular brands, sometimes attached to financially benefiting causes and other times not.
-Across various time periods, a few non-profit groups have even had some successful selling gear and schwag to help fund their humanitarian agendas.
+Across various time periods, a few non-profit groups have even had some success selling gear and schwag to help fund their humanitarian agendas.

-In 2018, in a symbiotic relation with these fashion and humanitarian trends, it is not unusual for people in their daily lives to wear T-shirts with messages to protest social injustice and support change.
+In a symbiotic relation with these fashion and humanitarian trends, it is not unusual for people in their daily lives to wear T-shirts with messages to protest social injustice and support change.
 As well at organized, mass movement assemblies of these same causes, diverse people proudly wear these T-shirts, rather than their Sunday best clothing as was done by many during organized mass civic actions of the 1950s and 1960s modern civil rights era.

-After walking and driving by a few times over a several weeks, I finally visited the boutique, where I had a conversation with the sales people.
-I learned a young black man who grew up in Los Angeles, Josué, designed the T-shirt as a conscious public message addressing unpleasant racist incidents he experienced.
+After walking and driving by a few times over several weeks, I finally visited the boutique, where I had a conversation with the sales people.
+I learned a young black man who grew up in Los Angeles, Josué Thomas, designed the T-shirt as a conscious public message addressing unpleasant racist incidents he experienced.
 This creative act was his way of impacting people to change the way they think about issues of injustice in small- and large-scale ways.

 Surprisingly, they informed me only a few, mostly whites, had expressed discomfort with the anti-racism display.
 They encouraged these visitors to contemplate the message for themselves, with the hope these individuals with discomfort would use the experience to become more self-evolved citizens in making their own lives and society better.